Author – Judah Samuel

 The 5MW plant, costing INR25 crore, will help reduce 30% of the airport’s grid power requirement.
 The power plant has 16,000 modules of solar PV panels that are based on poly crystalline technology, which is considered to be the most efficient, and are fitted at an angle to ensure maximum exposure to sunlight.
 This power plant will help avoid usage of 12 tons of coal and 76,800 litres of water every day, while cutting about 71,000mt of carbon emissions.

-Kisangarh Airport is being constructed at Kisangarh, 27 km north east of Ajmer in Rajasthan.
+Kisangarh Airport is the new terminal that is being constructed at Kisangarh, 27 km north east of Ajmer in Rajasthan.
 Being built by the Airports Authority of India (AAI), the airport is expected to have a 100MW solar power plant.
 This plant will make the Kisangarh airport the largest producer of solar energy in the country.
 A technical team of the AAI has earmarked an area to install the solar panels.
 The electricity produced is expected to be sufficient to run the airport initially, while a modernized water harvesting system is being installed to tackle the issue of water scarcity in the region.

 Chandigarh Airport is one of the most eco-friendly facilities in the country.
 Apart from having a rainwater harvesting and sewage water treatment plant, the airport also boasts of a 200kW solar power plant on the rooftop.
 This solar power plant satiates all the power needs of the building.
-The Chandigarh Airport has also been designed in such a way that it doesn’t need any artificial lighting during the day and only relies on natural lighting.
+The airport in Chandigarh has also been designed in such a way that it doesn’t need any artificial lighting during the day and only relies on natural lighting.
 Further, around 40% LED lighting LED lighting is used in the airport, thus, helping to reduce the power consumption.

 Kolkata’s Netaji Subhas Chandra Bose Airport is also aspiring to be a green facility in the country.
 Currently, it has a 2MW solar power plant in its premises and has plans to increase its capacity to 15MW.
 This solar power plant helps the airport to save INR2.15 crore per year and the 15MW plant is expected to cut down its power expenses by INR18 crore every year.
 The 2MW power plant itself has cost the airport INR12 crore.